 Wherever you are around North Carolina or the Tri-States area, chances are we're the closest (nevermind the most fun!) place to skydive.
 We are the:

 - Closest skydiving to Charlotte

 - Closest skydiving to Winston-Salem

 - Closest skydiving to Greensboro

-We are at North Carolina’s Rowan County Airport, centrally located within 45 minutes of Charlotte, Winston-Salem and Greensboro.
+We are at Mid-Carolina Regional Airport, centrally located within 45 minutes of Charlotte, Winston-Salem and Greensboro.
 Click here for directions.

 Can I cancel?

 We ask that you give us at least 96 hours notice to cancel or change a reservation.
 Canceling within 96 hours of your reservation will result in the loss of your $50 deposit.
 For large groups (6+) we ask that you give us 5 days notice to cancel or change a reservation, failure to do so will result in the loss of the $50 deposit per cancellation/change.
 Please understand that our instructors have been scheduled to accommodate your reservation.

 Can I bring my own camera on the jump?